Meekhail/Meekhail/README.md

 - 👋 Hi, I’m @Meekhail
-- 👀 I’m interested in digital marketing
+- 👀 I’m interested in App Development
 - 🌱 I’m currently learning ...
+Blockchain
-- 💞️ I’m looking to collaborate on digital marketing
+- 💞️ I’m looking to collaborate on Blockchain Development
 - 📫 How to reach me ...

 <!---